 Every business works with a ton of data.
 You’ll sometimes end up going through a lot of information, which means you’ll need the ability to navigate through it and extract the essentials.
 You should also be able to analyze results, understand guidelines and definitions, review them, keep things up to date, and create reports.

-Another thing you can add to your list of top hard skills is scheduling.
-Scheduling means deciding (and knowing) how to get the job done effectively, what tools to use, and how to organize your time.
+Scheduling is deciding (and knowing) how to get the job done effectively, what tools to use, and how to organize your time.
 Even if you’re not a project manager, it’s still a key hard skill (and can be applied to any other area of life).
 If you can plan and schedule well at work, you’ll be able to manage your time (and life) better as a result.

 Research skills are something you’ll always need when preparing for a job, getting familiar with a new industry, gathering information, and making a plan on where to begin.
 Some helpful tips on how to become a better researcher can be found here.